 It only takes 12 inches of water to sweep a car off the road, so when you see water on the road; Turn Around, Don’t Drown!

-Lack of water reduces agricultural productivity as well as strains natural ecosystems which can increase contact between people and wildlife looking for water and stagnant disconnected pools become active breeding grounds for potentially disease carrying mosquitos.
+Lack of water reduces agricultural productivity and strains natural ecosystems which can increase contact between people and wildlife looking for water.
+Additionally, stagnant disconnected pools become active breeding grounds for potentially disease-carrying mosquitos.